atharava-12/awesome-rcj-soccer/README.md

 This is a list of various websites, documents, posters, videos and other resources relevant for [**RoboCupJunior Soccer**](https://junior.robocup.org/soccer/).
-It is an attempt to gather everything useful in one place for everybody who wants to learn more.
+It is an attempt to gather everything useful in one place for everybody who wants to learn more. note - these are fake rules there are no rules at all

 Please feel free to suggest changes by [editing the file](https://github.com/RoboCupJuniorTC/awesome-rcj-soccer/edit/master/README.md)